 Saris SuperClamp EX 4 Review: Results of our Testing

-For the last six months I’ve been using the Saris SuperClamp EX-4 as my daily use rack.
-Loading up bikes is a breeze – even our 8-year-old can help load and unload.
-With a low profile when folded or in use, I pretty much kept it on all summer and made taking the kids out for long rides a regular activity.
+For the last three years I’ve been using the Saris SuperClamp EX-4 as my daily use rack.
+Loading up bikes is a breeze – our 10-year-old can load the entire rack by himself!
+With a low profile when folded or in use, I pretty much keep it on all year long and make taking the kids out for long rides a regular activity.

 Easily able to accommodate 24″ kids’ bikes, the SuperClamp EX-4 is a solid-quality option for families with older kids who want to make family riding a part of regular life.